attila0x2A/uran198.github.io/_posts/2016-05-19-first-client-at-upwork.markdown

 be able to do and I was interested in doing.
 And while writing cover letters I tried to express that I really did read the project description, that I can do the work and that I'm motivated and interested in it.
-Also, as I had no prior experience I tried not to put very high price, though I'm not sure this is a good thing to do.
+Also, as I had no prior experience, I tried to put lower prices, though I'm not sure this is a good thing to do.

 I was surprised and encouraged that people interviewed me.
 That meant that I was on the right track.
 After few weeks of sending out proposals, I've got my first